Nicky Mann, Protected Crop Australia: “Australia's protected crop industry is at an extremely exciting time”

 Labor problems

-Then there is the labor issue, causing producers to opt for a smaller workforce.
-“For example, a casual Tier 1 (entry level) employee in the horticultural industry today must earn a minimum of $ 25,41 per hour, but the actual cost to the employer is approximately $ 31 per hour once that all costs are calculated.
-This has led horticultural farmers in Australia to consider automation and super efficient ways of using labor, which in many organizations accounts for 65% of their total costs.
-Therefore, the adoption of new ways of training fruit trees, planting orchards, planting fruiting walls and being able to use machinery as much as possible has skyrocketed in the last 5 years to increase labor efficiency and get away with less manpower than before. last."
+Then there is the labor problem, which causes producers to opt for a smaller workforce.
+“For example, a Tier 1 (entry level) casual employee in the horticultural sector today must earn a minimum of $25,41 per hour, but the actual cost to the employer is approximately $31 per hour once all costs are calculated.
+This has caused farmers in the horticulture sector in Australia to consider automation and super-efficient ways of using labor, which in many organizations represents 65% of their total costs.
+Therefore, the adoption of new ways of training fruit trees, planting orchards, planting fruiting walls and being able to use machinery as much as possible has skyrocketed in the last 5 years to increase work efficiency and get away with a smaller workforce than before. past."

-He adds that protected intensive farming systems, especially high-tech greenhouses, are incredibly good at maximizing labor efficiency: “Scissor lifts, harvest wagons, driverless vehicles (Bogaert Bees) in greenhouses, stacking and palletizing machinery. from suppliers like TAKS and excellent packaging machinery in the packaging plants.
+He adds that sheltered intensive growing systems, especially high-tech greenhouses, are incredibly good at maximizing labor efficiency: “Scissor lifts, harvest carts, driverless vehicles (Bogaert Bees) in the greenhouses, stacking and palletizing machinery from suppliers such as TAKS and excellent packaging machinery in the packaging plants.

-“Producers understand that consistency in quality and quantity is imperative and vital to have good and healthy relationships with the supply chain, including supermarkets, which require a year-round supply of products.
-Producers aim to fill supply gaps or peak price recovery periods, which typically occur when supply occurs out of season or on the shoulders of peak production periods.
-These are the nice 'sweet spots' of great profitability and all these benefits can be achieved through the use of protected crops, where climate, nutrition and crop handling can be controlled or optimized for the best results'.
+“Producers understand that consistency in quality and quantity is imperative and vital to having good and healthy relationships with the supply chain, including supermarkets, which require a year-round supply of products.
+Producers aim to fill supply gaps or peak periods of price recovery, which typically occurs when supply occurs out of season or on the shoulders of peak production periods.
+These are the nice ‘sweet spots’ of high profitability and all of these benefits can be achieved by using protected cropping, where climate, nutrition and crop handling can be controlled or optimized for best results.”

 Healthy horticultural sector

 Overall, Australia is in a good position with a very healthy horticultural sector that is increasing in size, sophistication and automation.
-“By 2030, Australian agriculture is aiming to be a $ 100 billion industry (they are now at just over 70 billion), so Australian horticulture must be prepared accordingly to contribute its share to this goal. in the next 8 years.
-"So there is still a lot of room for improvement and efficiency across the board."
+“By 2030, Australian agriculture aims to be a $100 billion industry (they are now at just over $70 billion), so Australian horticulture must be prepared accordingly to contribute its part to this goal.” in the next 8 years.
+“So there is still a lot of room for improvement and efficiency across the board.”

 The growing market results in an increase in 'Corporate / Investor' type businesses.
 “Companies from outside our industry and sometimes even abroad have invested large sums of money in establishing horticultural operations, including large, sophisticated and organized companies that are designed to have incredible returns on investment.
 This has changed the landscape with some companies even going public, going global and having a global impact with their systems, genetics and knowledge, indicating that there are great prospects for the Australian horticultural sector. "